 A significant portion of BHG's revenue (and correspondingly our interest in any of BHG's net profits) comes from the sale of loans originated by BHG to community banks that BHG accounts for by applying gain-on-sale accounting.
 BHG, and its subsidiaries, also retain loans that they originate on their balance sheet and earn interest income on those loans.
 This practice requires more external funding of BHG's business than the historical practice of routinely selling loans to other financial institutions and has increased BHG's funding costs and operating expenses.
 It also increases BHG's exposure to credit losses in its portfolio, which losses could materially and adversely impact BHG's results of operations and Pinnacle Bank's interest in BHG's net profits.
 BHG's decision whether to sell more loans through its auction platform or retain more loans on its balance sheet will impact BHG's earnings and as a result its contribution to our recurring noninterest income.
 When BHG sells loans through its auction platform, it records a gain on the sale that results in the income from the transaction being recorded in the period when the sale is consummated.
 Conversely, when BHG decides to retain a loan on its balance sheet, the income from that loan is recognized over the life of the loan.
+BHG also records an accrual for estimated losses attributable to loan substitutions and prepayments for loans sold by BHG through its auction platform.

 BHG adopted CECL effective October 1, 2023.
-This change has required BHG to increase its allowance for credit losses, and is increasing the types and amounts of data BHG needs to collect and review to determine the appropriate level of its allowance for credit losses.
+This change required BHG to increase its allowance for credit losses, and increased the types and amounts of data BHG needs to collect and review to determine the appropriate level of its allowance for credit losses.
 In addition, this change may result in more volatility in the level of BHG's allowance for credit losses.
-A further increase, to the extent material, in BHG's allowance for credit losses or additional expenses incurred to determine the appropriate level of the allowance for credit losses could have a material adverse effect on BHG's financial condition and results of operations, which would negatively impact our interest in BHG's net profits, and, consequently, our noninterest income.
+A further increase, to the extent material, in BHG's allowance for credit losses or additional expenses incurred to determine the appropriate level of the allowance for credit losses, or in its reserve for loan substitutions and prepayments, could have a material adverse effect on BHG's financial condition and results of operations, which would negatively impact our interest in BHG's net profits, and, consequently, our noninterest income.